skorzennik/backup-to-cloud/README.md

  - Vault names are lower case and limited in length to conform to AWS and AZURE rules.

- - The sizes of 'archives' should match limits imposed by AWS and AZURE or the `rclone` cloud used.
+ - The sizes of 'archives' should match limits imposed by AWS, AZURE or the `rclone` cloud used.

 ### Man page: missing